If you still believe that your ISP isn’t interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 As we’ve already said, there are at least 4 reasons why your ISP might spy on your connection.

 1. Retention of your data

-Data retention is a common practice for ISPs throughout the world as they are usually obliged by law to log and store user data for a certain period of time.
+Data retention is a common practice for ISPs throughout the world since they are usually obliged by law to log and store customer Internet data for a certain period of time.

 This is done to give police and security agencies access to users’ personal information in case they need it to conduct inquiry procedures or even mass surveillance.